rwth-acis/i5-Toolkit-for-Mixed-Reality/Documentation/manual/PieMenu.md

 Now you need to implement the transformObject method from the interface, which takes a GameObject that should be checked for deletability and at which part the delete process should start, and the name of the current tool, so different tools can effect different objects.
 First, the method needs to get the object from the hierarchy to which the ManipulationInformation component is attached to, in case it even exists.
 To do this, use the `GetGameobjectOfTypeFromHirachy()` function from the ActionHelperFunctions.
-This method iterates upwards in the hirachy of the provided gameObject and returns the first GameObject that has a script of the provided type typeToSearch attached.
+This method iterates upwards in the hirachy of the provided GameObject and returns the first GameObject that has a script of the provided type typeToSearch attached.

 If `GetGameobjectOfTypeFromHirachy()` returned something, the transform method now needs to get the ManipulationInformation from it.
 Now, if the the provided name of the current tool is "Delete", it needs to check if the deletePossible flag is set and if that is the case, return the GameObject, that has the ManipulationInformation component attached.

+To make it possible to provide the object transformer to the already provided functionalities, it also needs to inherit the MonoBeahviour class.
 The ObjectTransformer now should look like this:

 ```csharp
 using UnityEngine;